+In Fig.~\ref{fig:formtime} we explore the ratio of stellar-to-dark matter within 5\,kpc ($f_{\rm bd}$) as a function of time; we find that, already at earlier lookback times, the barred galaxies are more baryon dominated than the unbarred sample which remains dark matter dominated even at low redshifts.
+This trend also holds if we explore the baryon dominance within the half-mass radii of the galaxies ($r_{\rm 50}$), as is shown in Fig.~\ref{fig:bardomr50}, with the differences between the two populations being even more pronounced (due to the fact that the half-mass radii of barred galaxies are smaller than for unbarred galaxies in our sample).

-Fig.~\ref{fig:formtime} explores the ratio of stellar-to-dark matter within 5\,kpc ($f_{\rm bd}$) as a function of time.
-In the left panel of the figure we see that already at earlier lookback times, the barred galaxies are more baryon dominated than the unbarred sample.
-In the right panel we show the growth of the stellar (solid) and dark matter (dashed) mass of the barred (red) and unbarred (blue) galaxies.
-We see that barred galaxies assemble their stellar mass more rapidly than unbarred galaxies (see also \citealt{RosasGuevaraetal2020}), while the dark matter mass is assembled similarly when comparing the barred and unbarred galaxies.
-We quantify this by exploring when the samples assemble 50\% of their stellar mass, and find that barred galaxies assemble their stellar mass on average $\sim$3\,Gyr earlier than unbarred galaxies.
-Barred galaxies therefore tend to grow their stellar component more rapidly than unbarred galaxies, likely forming an early massive stellar disc, which is conducive to bar formation.
+In Fig.~\ref{fig:formtime50} we show the growth of the stellar mass of the barred (red) and unbarred (blue) galaxies as a function of time.
+As discussed in Section \ref{sec:analysis}, we calculate the stellar mass within 10\% of the virial radius of the galaxy.
+We find that barred galaxies assemble their stellar mass more rapidly than unbarred galaxies (see also \citealt{RosasGuevaraetal2020}).
+We quantify this by exploring when the samples assemble 50\% of their stellar mass, and find that barred galaxies assemble their stellar mass on average $\sim$1\,Gyr earlier than unbarred galaxies.
+Barred galaxies therefore tend to grow their stellar component more rapidly than unbarred galaxies, forming an early massive stellar disc, which is conducive to bar formation.